LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/terminal/filesystem-and-paths.rst

 .. index:: ! filesystem

-A **filesystem** is a structure for the operating system to store the files and folders that make up the data of the operating system.
+A **filesystem** is a structure for the computer to store the files and folders that make up the data of the operating system.

 Inside a filesystem, folders are referred to as **directories**.
 Your **root directory** is your Home folder or C drive.